-9.0 ARSON Record of Assessors Findings Relevant Photographs 9.1 Does basic security against arson by outsiders appear reasonable?
-Yes Access control system to the main entrance door and the inner lobby door to prevent unauthorised access, comprising push button to exit, with emergency override.
-9.2 Is there an absence of unnecessary fire load in close proximity to the premises or available for ignition by outsiders?
-Yes To the rear of the property at ground floor level there is a communal secure waste container storage area.
-This area is provided with smoke detector and access control system.
+b.
+Are there suitable arrangements for those who wish smoke? to Yes Smoking is permitted within flats. c.
+Did the smoking policy appear to be observed at tim inspection? e of No There is evidence of smoking within the common parts at 3rd floor half landing level.
+It is necessary to reinforce to residents the smoking policy to the block.
+Refer to Action Plan d.
+Are "No smoking" signs provided in the common are as?
+Yes No Smoking signs installed.
+8.3 Comments & hazards observed: N/A 9.0 ARSON Record of Assessors Findings Relevant Photographs 9.1 Does basic security against arson by outsiders appear reasonable?
+Yes Access control system provided to prevent unauthorised access.
+CCTV system also provided.
+Access controls system provided to the main ground floor external and inner lobby doors.
+9.2 Is there an absence of unnecessary fire load in close pro- to the premises or available for ignition by outsiders? imity Yes

+At ground floor level there is a secure communal integral waste container storage area.
 9.3 Comments & hazards observed: N/A 10.0 PORTABLE HEATERS & INSTALLATIONS Record of Assessors Findings Relevant Photographs 10.1 Is the use of portable heaters avoided as far as practicable?
 N/A 10.2 Are fixed heating installations subject to regular maintenance?
-N/A No fixed heating installation evident within the communal areas.
-10.3 Comments & hazards observed: N/A

-11.0 COOKING Record of Assessors Findings Relevant Photographs 11.1 Are reasonable measures taken to prevent fires as a result of cooking?
+N/A No fixed heating installations noted.
+10.3 Comments & hazards observed: N/A 11.0 COOKING Record of Assessors Findings Relevant Photographs 11.1 Are reasonable measures taken to prevent fires as a result of cooking?
 N/A There are no common parts kitchens or cooking facilities.
-The only cooking facilities within the building would be within the kitchens to the flats. within the ground floor concierges office there is a small kitchen area that incorporates a microwave.
-Assumed heat detection noted to this area, together with local mechanical ventilation.
-11.2 Comments & hazards observed: N/A 12.0 LIGHTNING Record of Assessors Findings Relevant Photographs 12.1 Does the building have a lightning protection system?
-Yes Lightning protection system was noted to the flat roof area.
-It is assumed that a risk assessment in accordance with BS EN 62305-2 was carried out during the design phase of the property.
-12.2 Comments & deficiencies observed: N/A 13.0 HOUSEKEEPING Record of Assessors Findings Relevant Photographs

-13.1 Is the standard of housekeeping adequate?
-Yes A satisfactory standard of housekeeping was evident within the common parts.
+The only cooking facilities within the building would be within the kitchens to the flats.
+11.2 Comments & hazards observed: N/A

+12.0 LIGHTNING Record of Assessors Findings Relevant Photographs 12.1 Does the building have a lightning protection system?
+Yes The block is provided with a lightning conductor tape in accordance with BS EN 62305-2.
+12.2 Comments & deficiencies observed: N/A 13.0 HOUSEKEEPING Record of Assessors Findings Relevant Photographs 13.1 Is the standard of housekeeping adequate?
+Yes Satisfactory level of housekeeping noted.
+Residents items in the common parts at ground and third floor level which should be removed.
+Refer to Action Plan

 13.2 More specifically: a.
 Are combustible materials separated from ignition sources?
 Yes b.
 Avoidance of unnecessary accumulation of combustible materials or waste?
-Yes c.
+No Remove build up of rubbish within the ground floor waste container store area.
+Refer to Action Plan c.
 Are gas and electricity intake/meter cupboards adequately secured and kept clear of combustible materials?
-Yes Within the riser area at first floor level building materials were being stored.
-The building materials should be removed.
-Refer to Action Plan 13.3 Comments & hazards observed: N/A
+Yes Rubbish within the riser at ground floor level should be removed.
+Refer to Action Plan

-14.0 CONTRACTOR HAZARDS Record of Assessors Findings Relevant Photographs 14.1 Is there satisfactory control over works carried out in the building by outside contractors?
+13.3 Comments & hazards observed: N/A 14.0 CONTRACTOR HAZARDS Record of Assessors Findings Relevant Photographs 14.1 Is there satisfactory control over works carried out in the building by outside contractors?
 Yes The requirement to conduct operations on A2D sites in a fire-safe manner is present in all A2Dominion contracts with its service providers.
 14.2 Comments & hazards observed: N/A 15.0 DANGEROUS SUBSTANCES Record of Assessors Findings Relevant Photographs 15.1 Are the general fire precautions adequate to address the hazards associated with dangerous substances used or stored within the premises?
-N/A 15.2 Comments: N/A 16.0 OTHER SIGNIFICANT FIRE HAZARDS Record of Assessors Findings 16.1 Are there any other significant fire hazards that warrant consideration including process hazards that impact on general fire precautions? Νο

-16.2 Comments: N/A
+N/A 15.2 Comments: N/A 16.0 OTHER SIGNIFICANT FIRE HAZARDS Record of Assessors Findings

+16.1 Are there any other significant fire hazards that warrant consideration including process hazards that impact on general fire precautions? Νο 16.2 Comments: N/A